strangerstudios/pmpro-member-directory/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .5.2 =
+* BUG FIX: Removed extra ob_start() in templates/directory.php, which was causing issues sometimes.

 = .5.1 =
 * BUG/ENHANCEMENT: Improved meta_field code for PHP7 support.